 From dream to reality, from Ireland to your feet, you have to check Ruach pedalboards out.

-Notable pedalboard: Infinity Series 4 (link to check the price at Ruach)
+Notable pedalboard: Infinity Series 4

 To begin with, it comes complete with all the Velcro you need to install at least 18 Boss-type pedals comfortably on its surface.
 Secondly, it features a road-ready gig bag.
 Finally, the entire structure weighs only 2 kilograms.
 Plus, it can be expanded if your collection grows.